Example E-Tivities from the University of Limerick (Various Disciplines)

 - In discussions with your teammates, each team member must agree to assume one additional role, as outlined in step 1 above.

-- Each team member should identify two sources of extant (existing) course materials that will be consulted when writing the content for his/her unit.
+- Each team member should identify two sources of extant (existing) course materials that will be consulted when writing the content for their unit.
 These materials may take the form of existing instruction manuals, online courses, videos, help files, or any other appropriate sources of content, but they must relate to the topic of your course (i.e. resources about instructional design/ e-learning in general are not appropriate for this e-tivity).

 - The project manager should collate the team information for steps 2 and 3 above and upload the roles and content sources as a reply to this forum thread by the due date (only one posting per team).